 - The Company has an active Health & Safety Committee in which all health & safety issues can be discussed. - The Health & Safety Committee shall include representatives drawn from various levels and occupations within the Company.
-Members of the Committee shall be regularly rotated. - All employees shall be given the opportunity to contribute to the Committee via their representative or line management. - All employees' comments relating to health & safety are welcomed by the Company and can be made directly to the Site Manager, the Health & Safety Advisors, the Managing Director or the Health, Safety, Environment and Quality Director.
+Members of the Committee shall be regularly rotated. - All employees shall be given the opportunity to contribute to the Committee via their representative or line management. - Regular tool box talks on health & safety issues will be carried out by the Site Manager to discuss any concerns or problems. - All employees' comments relating to health & safety are welcomed by the Company and can be made directly to the Site Manager, the Health & Safety Advisors, the Managing Director or the Health, Safety, Environment and Quality Director.